 - The purpose of an EPC is to ensure all the key functions and tasks that need to be undertaken during an emergency are properly allocated and educators and staff know who is responsible for what.
 This co-ordination is critical during an emergency.

-- Communication is a vital element of any emergency response, whether that be a safety exercise or a response to a real incident.
+- Communication is a vital element of any emergency response, whether you are conducting a safety exercise or responding to a real incident.
 You may want to develop a communication plan and rehearse it to test its effectiveness in an emergency.
 When preparing communication plans and procedures, you may consider the department’s sample template to decide what is communicated before, during and after an emergency.

 - Some service directors/coordinators may feel that they must retain control of communications.
 However, in the event of an emergency, communications outside of the service will need to occur simultaneously to emergency services, the approved provider, families etc. This will often require more than one person.

-- We recommend that your plan contain two external (off-site) evacuation assembly areas if reasonably practical to do so.
+- We recommend that your plan contain 2 external (off-site) evacuation assembly areas if reasonably practical to do so.
 This is in addition to your internal (on-site) identified assembly area (such as a car park).

 - Assembly areas should be appropriate for all hazards (not just bushfires), such as internal fires, floods and gas leaks.

-- In case the nature of the incident prevents you from relocating to your primary off-site assembly point (such as heavy winds or a fallen tree), then having at least one additional off-site assembly point should be strongly considered in your Emergency Management Plan.
+- In case the nature of the incident prevents you from relocating to your primary off-site assembly point (such as heavy winds or a fallen tree), having at least one additional off-site assembly point should be strongly considered in your EMP.

 - You may wish to consider having one offsite assembly point close by (such as a school within close-proximity) and another point further away (perhaps in the opposite direction).